jaohar/jaohar.github.io/casestudy_bread.md

 ---
-title: 'Case Study: Florist'
+title: 'Case Study: Bread'
 layout: landing
-description: 'This is a case study<br />there are also florist videos here'
+description: 'This is a case study<br />there are also videos here'
 image: assets/images/pic08.jpg
 nav-menu: true
 ---